-He was at the heart of an athletic French midfield that devastated Switzerland, Honduras and Ecuador in the group stage (though he was on the bench for the clash with Ottmar Hitzfeld's men).
-When Les Bleus were struggling to find their best form in the last 16, it was Pogba who headed the winner to down Nigeria.
-It was no surprise to see FIFA recognize Pogba's contribution as it handed him the Best Young Player prize ahead of Raphael Varane and Memphis Depay.
+He was at the heart of an athletic French midfield that devastated Switzerland, Honduras and Ecuador in the group stage (though he was on the bench for the clash with Ottmar Hitzfeld's men), and when les Bleus were struggling to find their best form in the last 16 it was Pogba who headed the winner to down Nigeria.
+It was no surprise to see Fifa recognise Pogba's contribution as they handed him the Best Young Player prize ahead of Raphael Varane and Memphis Depay.

 |BEST VETERAN: MARIO YEPES

-Mario Yepes became the World Cup's oldest outfield player this summer when the 38-year-old captained Colombia to a 3-0 win over Greece in the teams' opening group game, and the veteran proved to be the driving force behind Jose Pekerman's vibrant side.
-Yepes earned his 100th cap in the win over Cote d'Ivoire and was superb against Uruguay in the last 16 and Brazil in the quarterfinals, meaning he just edges out Miroslav Klose and Rafael Marquez for our award here.
+Mario Yepes became the World Cup's oldest outfield player this summer when the 38-year-old captained Colombia to a 3-0 win over Greece in their opening group game, and the veteran proved to be the driving force behind Jose Pekerman's vibrant side.
+Yepes earned his 100th cap in the win over Cote d'Ivoire and was superb against both Uruguay in the last 16 and Brazil in the quarter-finals, meaning he just edges out Miroslav Klose and Rafael Marquez for our award here.

 |BEST COACH: JORGE LUIS PINTO

-Costa Rica in many ways was the biggest success story of the World Cup, and its fairytale run to the quarterfinals sees Jorge Luis Pinto edge Joachim Low and Louis van Gaal to our prize for best coach.
+In many ways, Costa Rica were the biggest success story of the World Cup and their fairytale run to the quarter-finals sees Jorge Luis Pinto edge Joachim Low and Louis van Gaal to our prize for best coach.

-The Central Americans were tipped as the whipping boys of Group D but secured two wins and a draw against former world champions Uruguay, Italy and England, before they battled past Greece on penalties with 10 men and took the Netherlands all the way to penalty kicks in the last eight.
-Costa Rica was bold, solid in shape and exciting in attack, and won the hearts of viewers across the world for its efforts — as did its animated and inspirational boss.
+The Central Americans were tipped as the whipping boys of Group D but secured two wins and a draw against former world champions Uruguay, Italy and England, before they battled past Greece on penalties with 10 men and took Netherlands all the way to spot-kicks in the last eight.
+Costa Rica were bold, solid in shape and exciting in attack, and won the hearts of viewers across the world for their efforts - as did their animated and inspirational boss.

 |BEST GOAL: TIM CAHILL